top of page

 Average cost: The Generac 20kW 6244 currently retails for $5,000 to $7,000.

-This whole house generator has an air-cooled aluminum enclosure along with technology that allows it to safely and efficiently power any household item.
-A 200A auto transfer switch provides you with the ability to power an entire home, as opposed to only critical loads as a battery would.
+This whole-house generator has an air-cooled aluminum enclosure and technology that allows it to safely and efficiently power any household item.
+A 200A auto transfer switch allows it to power an entire home, as opposed to only critical loads as a battery would.

 Westinghouse WGen7500 Generator